 Our focus within this ‘After the Horizon’ research programme lies within pioneering custom archival and memory retention schemes as a special type of precautionary mitigation strategy – collating and preserving what is identifiable as ‘essential’ stewardship information, details we know are required for long-term decision making by future generations, for the benefit of reducing the prospects of uncertainty about our lurking legacies and other histories they may inherit.
 The thematic scope and for these materials can be best encapsulated under our colourful operating ethos; ‘do not go, and need to know’.
 It is an impossible task to forecast, with any measurable degree of confidence or certainty, the intertwined patterns of complex scenarios and circumstances which will be actually experienced by posterity.
 After all, prospective ‘arrows’ may be fired from any direction, at any time, even through apathy or neglect.
 But, we can try to mitigate this ambiguity, by acknowledging and thereafter building from this uncertainty about inherited problems, and ensure generations hence are in a position to continue to build upon this understanding for their descendants.
-We may also find that contemplating these long-delayed challenges, and provisional scenario planning, can also help contemporary generations to understand our growing reach through the ages, and enable us to build resilience to the anticipated outcomes or envisioned crises over time using long-term planning.
+We may also find that contemplating these long-delayed challenges under the precautionary principle, and provisional scenario planning, can also help contemporary generations to understand our growing reach through the ages, and enable us to build resilience to the anticipated outcomes, or envisioned crises, over time using long-term planning.
 Further to these contemporary benefits, peering far-forward after the horizon, may also contribute valuable insights useful for the establishment of long-term organised human societies, while creating new behavioural concepts for any Homo prospectus species, and planning strategies that may prove beneficial for future intergenerational studies.